 Slowly braised duck infused with the aroma of Mexican cinnamon and orange is shredded and pan-fried until crisp in this recipe from chef Roberto Santibanez.
+It first appeared in the iPad edition of our December 2013 issue with the story The World of Duck.

 - 3 lb. duck legs